 My model had one eye that was more hooded than the other, and subsequently, I should have considered that more in my Lash Map.
 But hey this is why I entered the competition in the first place to challenge and push myself!

 Eye styling isn’t my strongest area, and that reflected on my score sheet, so hopefully, in the very near future, I want to find a workshop on Eye Styling and Face Shapes to practice on my clients.

 The products I used in the competition were LashBase Lashes as I’m currently researching extending my own brand lashes inventory to include C & CC curls.
 LashBase Extreme Plus Adhesive was also used as I’ve tried and tested dozens of glue brands and types and Extreme Plus is by far the best.
 The tweezers, eye pads and other accessories used were from my online shop eyelovelashes.uk

 What are your plans for your future in the lash industry?

 My plans for the future are to definitely enter more competitions and continue my self-development in the lash industry.
 After my mentoring session with Bryony, you never know I may enter into the 2d/3d categories.
 I want to attend more workshops and mentoring sessions in 2019 as you can never know too much in this lash industry!

 Where can we find you?

-Eye Love Lashes, lashes by Megan Thomas is based in Derby, East Midlands
+Megan Thomas Lash Academy is based in Derby, East Midlands.

 And there you have it!